Lauren Beers

-Lauren Kellie Beers Stanton (born April 1, 1994) is a retired American artistic gymnast.
+Lauren Kellie Beers Stanton is a retired American artistic gymnast.
 She was a member of the Alabama Crimson Tide gymnastics from the 2013 season until the 2016 season.

 Personal life

-Lauren Kellie Beers was born on April 1, 1994 to parents, Patricia and Rick Beers in Warren Township, Pennsylvania.
-She has five brothers and one sister.

 Beers was diagnosed with Osteochondritis dissecans in 2006, at the age of 12.
 She saw four doctors, all of whom told her to stop gymnastics until she met a USA Gymnastics doctor who performed four surgeries for them to reduce pain.
 She was home-schooled until high graduation in 2012.
 In the fall of 2012, she started attending the University of Alabama, as an exercise science major.

 Career

 2005-12: Club career

 Beers trained at Southern Tier Gymnastics Academy in Endwell, New York; under coaches Daile VanPatten and Michael Morse.

 She competed at her first J.O.
 Nationals in 2005, placing 52nd in the Junior A division.
 She placed fourth at the 2008 J.O.
 Nationals in the Junior B division.

 In 2010, Lauren qualified to the inaugural 2010 Nastia Liukin Cup, finishing 36th after competing on bars only.
 Later, she qualified to the 2010 VISA National Championships and finished 15th in the all-around.

 In 2011, Beers participated in the American Classic and the USA Gymnastics Open Championships but didn't participate during the elite season.
 In 2012, Beers was State and Regional Champion and finished second all-around at the 2012 J.O.
 Nationals in the Senior D division.